equinor/webviz-config/CONTRIBUTING.md

 Any omitted argument will be set to 0.

+Webviz will store the users oauth and refresh tokens in the flask session.
+To ensure that this session is treated consistently across server replicas, you should set the environment variable `WEBVIZ_SESSION_SECRET_KEY` to the same value in all replicas.

 To get the access token of the authenticated user in the flask session, use `flask.session.get("access_token")`.

 To get the expiration date of the token, use `flask.session.get("expiration_date")`.